 A colleague in my department recently told me that hedgehogs could eat their babies.
 He saw a video about it.
 I was shocked.
 “How can it be?”
 I thought.
 I took my phone and went through all the pages I could find to slice through the misinformation.
 This is what I found.

 Do hedgehogs eat their babies?

 Both male and female hedgehogs eat their babies occasionally.
-Females can eat babies due to several reasons including stress, presence of a male, external threats, et cetera.
-Males eat babies only when they are around as they don’t know that these are his offspring.
+Females can eat babies due to several reasons including stress, the presence of a male, external threats, et cetera.
+Males eat babies only when they are around as they don’t know that these are their offspring.

 If you want to know more about how you can safeguard the baby and care for it, keep reading on.